Data Parsing & Serialization

 - Implement worker-side error boundaries to prevent unhandled exceptions from crashing the background thread.

 Establish a dedicated worker instance responsible exclusively for parsing and serialization.
-The main thread dispatches raw payloads, while the worker handles deserialization, validation, and re-serialization.
+The main thread dispatches raw payloads, while the worker handles deserialization, validation, and optional re-serialization.
 For tabular datasets, integrate streaming logic similar to CSV & JSON Transform Pipelines to chunk processing and prevent memory spikes.

 // main.js